madushag/MyFarm/README.md

 Will work on next:
 - Chris and Kelly: Admin Interface and base.html.
-- Madusha: Create view to receive form data.
+- Madusha: Create view to receive farm data, setup docker environment
 - Neha and Luis: Work on login code.

 Impediments: none